JOIN TODAY

 The 2025-2026 Officers elected at our 2025 Annual meeting are as follows:

-President Amanda Detschner, CMC/RMC/CMFO-Village of Barker
+President Amanda Detschner, MMC/RMC/CMFO-Village of Barker

 1st Vice President Kerri Harrington, RMC-City of Oneonta